takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

 - **Map Scroll Right:**
 This function is for scrolling to the right on the map when using the Navigation App.

+- **Menu:**
+This function is for displaying the consolidated list of menus in Navigation application.
+The application supplier need to display all the menu options except map scrolling in a list when menu function is invoked.

 - **Move Focus Next Item:**
 This function is for moving the focus to next item on the list screen of the navigation application.